 The Price of Prosperity: A Case for Ecological Debt in Response to the Climate Crisis

 At this point, there can be no question that Climate Change is a serious issue with both present and long-reaching negative impacts on our all of our personal and societal welfare.
 The question that stands for us to discuss is not whether Climate Change is an issue but how we address it and, more importantly, who should bear the brunt of paying for and implementing Climate Change solutions.

 The book Climate Challenged Society by David Schlosberg, John Dryzek, and Richard B. Norgaard offers a more academic yet profound and thought-provoking introduction to the political and societal ramifications of Climate Change and how we can begin to address it.
 Today, in honour of Earth Day, we will explore the concept of ecological imperialism, or ecological debt, as covered in this book and how this concept can shape the way we consider the burdens of Climate Change.

-Ecological imperialism as a concept refers to the production and exploitation of unbalanced power dynamics between nations of the Global North and Global South (we defined these terms in our discussion of the Hunger Games here).
+Ecological imperialism as a concept refers to the production and exploitation of unbalanced power dynamics between nations of the Global North and Global South.